ng-consult/ng1-server/README.md

 -->
 ## How does it works?

-This library uses [JSDOM](https://github.com/tmpvar/jsdom) to execute the angular app in a browser likre environment on the server, [simple-url-cache](https://www.npmjs.com/package/simple-url-cache) to handle the url caching and [angular.js-server client library](https://github.com/a-lucas/angular.js-server-bower) to link this all together.
+This library uses [JSDOM](https://github.com/tmpvar/jsdom) to execute the angular app in a browser like environment on the server, [simple-url-cache](https://www.npmjs.com/package/simple-url-cache) to handle the url caching and [angular.js-server client library](https://github.com/a-lucas/angular.js-server-bower) to link this all together.

 To explain what is going on under the hood, let's use a todo case scenario and compare it with angular-server's flow.

 ## Usual flow

 1. The  browser request `/Todo`
-2. The server receives the request and sends back the HTML ( which is almost empty )
+2. The server receives the request and sends back the HTML ( which doesnt't have much body, the ng-app loads it asynchronously )
-3. The client receives the HTML, loads all the JS scripts and then bootstrap angular
+3. The client receives the HTML, loads all the JS scripts and then bootstrap angular, resolving the route and $http'ing all the needed templates
-4. Once bootstrapped ng-app sends a $http request back to the server to a todo list
+4. Once bootstrapped ng-app sends a $http request back to the server for a todo list
-5. The server sends back a json list. we'll call it  **json-time**
+5. The server sends back a json list.we'll call it  **json-time**, and all the html templates, which we call **templates[]**
 6. Then angular displays the todo list on screen

-**At this stage, the HTML you have in the web inspector is what ng-server aims for.**
+*At this stage, the HTML you have in the web inspector is what ng-server aims for.*
 We'll call it **GoalHTML**.

 ## Angular.js-server's flow